top of page

 Get Involved

-• All IODP expeditions are open to applications to participate from UK Scientists
+• All IODP3 expeditions are open to applications to participate from UK Scientists

-• UK Scientists are eligible to submit proposals for drilling using IODP platforms
+• UK Scientists are eligible to submit proposals for drilling using IODP3 platforms and for SPARCs

-• UK Scientists represent the scientific community on IODP and ECORD boards and panels
+• UK Scientists represent the scientific community on IODP3 and ECORD boards and panels

 In addition: